Aardwolves Facts

 Short story alert:

-Once upon a time there was an Aardwolf named Wonder.
-Wonder had a son named Curiosity.
-Curiosity was cute with a big bushy tail!
+Once upon a time, there was an aardwolf named Wonder.
+Wonder had a son named Curiosity, who had a cute, big, bushy tail.
 Curiosity wanted his father to teach him how to hunt for termites to eat.
-So, when the darkness came Wonder took his son to the open prairies in the bushlands to begin their hunt for termites to eat.
-Wonder stuck his tongue out and begin to lick the sandy areas for termites.
-He showed his son how and where to lick places to find the termites to eat.
-If they couldn’t find termites to eat, they would eat other insects.
-Wonder and Curiosity found a lot of termites to eat on their first hunt for food together.
-They ate so many termites that their bellies were so full.
-Curiosity was tired and ready to go back to their burrow to rest up for their next big hunt for food together.
-So, Wonder led the two of them back to their burrow.
-Wonder was so happy and proud that he got to teach his son how to hunt for food.
-Once they arrived back to their burrow, they fell quickly asleep.
+When darkness fell, Wonder took his son to the open prairies in the bushlands to begin their hunt.
+Wonder showed his son how and where to find termites by licking the sandy areas.
+If they couldn’t locate termites, they would eat other insects.
+On their first hunt, Wonder and Curiosity found a lot of termites, and their bellies were soon full.
+Tired, Curiosity was ready to return to their burrow to rest up for their next hunt.
+Wonder led them back to their burrow, happy and proud to have taught his son how to hunt for food.
+Once back in their burrow, they fell asleep quickly.
 THE END!

 No comments: